mikrono/tModLoaderWiki_kr_ko/Mod.md

 ### public GlobalWall GetGlobalWall(string name)

 Gets the GlobalWall instance with the given name from this mod.

+### public void AddProjectile(string name, ModProjectile projectile, string texture)

+Adds a type of projectile to the game with the specified name and texture.

+### public ModProjectile GetProjectile(string name)

+Gets the ModProjectile of this mod corresponding to the given name.
+Returns null if no ModProjectile with the given name is found.

+### public int ProjectileType(string name)

+Gets the type of the ModProjectile of this mod with the given name.
+Returns 0 if no ModProjectile with the given name is found.

+### public void AddGlobalProjectile(string name, GlobalProjectile globalProjectile)

+Adds the given GlobalProjectile instance to this mod with the provided name.

+### public GlobalProjectile GetGlobalProjectile(string name)

+Gets the GlobalProjectile instance with the given name from this mod.

 ### public void AddGlobalNPC(string name, GlobalNPC globalNPC)